Tiffany Williams Roberts

 Other NIFTEP projects include the International Forum on Teaching Legal Ethics and Professionalism, a user-driven online community and resource library for ethics teachers, scholars, and practitioners worldwide.

 The next NIFTEP workshop will take place November 15-November 17, 2013 in Atlanta, Georgia.
-More detailed information about the workshop theme and application process is available on the Fall 2013 Workshop page.
+The online application for this workshop has closed.
+More detailed information about the workshop theme is available on the Fall 2013 Workshop page.

 This was the best program for learning innovative ways of teaching legal ethics that I have ever attended.